-The new business mileage rates, known as the HMRC advisory fuel rates (AFRs), kick in from March 1 2017.
+The new company car business mileage rates, known as the HMRC advisory fuel rates (AFRs), commence from 01 March, 2018.

-If you drive a hybrid company car, then the business mileage rates reflect the appropriate petrol or diesel AFRs; again the new rates are effective from December 1, 2016.
+If you drive a hybrid company car, then the business mileage rates reflect the appropriate petrol or diesel AFRs depending on whether you have a petrol or a diesel hybrid.

-Company car business mileage rates are used to claim back business mileage in company cars or to repay private mileage if fuel is provided by the company so to avoid car fuel benefit tax.
+Company car business mileage rates are used to claim back business mileage in company cars; or to repay private mileage if all fuel is provided by the company – this avoids car fuel benefit tax.

 The updated company car business mileage rates are listed below